rust-lang/rfcs/text/0000-simd-ffi.md

 * Should it be possible to use, e.g., `__m128` on C FFI when the `avx` feature is enabled?
 Does that change the calling convention and make doing so unsafe ?
-  We could extern this RFC to also require that to use certain types certain features must be disabled.
+  We could extend this RFC to also require that to use certain types certain features must be disabled.